whiskey-hotel/tennis-court-locator/README.md

 - and save the file to a test folder as a .png file

 Once each file is saved to the test folder, I had to manually annotate each image with a bounding box.
-The tool I chose to annotate each image with was [Scalable] (https://scalabel.ai/).
+The tool I chose to annotate each image with was [Scalable](https://scalabel.ai/).

 ### Training the model: